eezstreet/Rapture/README.md

 If you have any questions or concerns, you may reach me at  e e z s t r e e t @ l i v e . com

-= Compiling =
+=== Compiling ===

 Please read the COMPILING document for information on compiling.
-Currently the project is set up for Microsoft Visual Studio 2010/Windows, but I've designed the code to manage other OSes just fine.
+Currently the project is set up for Microsoft Visual Studio 2013/Windows, but I've designed the code to manage other OSes just fine.
 I plan on utilizing CMake when a proper Mac/Linux port is in the crosshairs.

-= Team Management =

-Currently I'm coding this on my own, but I'd like to set up a team to work on this?